 The DHS response will take 3-5 business days and no longer than a month.
-When the housing provider receives confirmation of VAWA self-petitioning status from DHS the victim is eligible for public and assisted housing to the same extent as all other housing recipients and applicants.
-No proration shall be applied to VAWA self-petitioners.
-VAWA self-petitioners also receive the full range of protections available to any other victim of domestic violence, sexual assault, stalking or dating violence in house guaranteed by VAWA.
+When the housing provider receives confirmation of VAWA self-petitioning status from DHS the victim is immediately eligible for public and assisted housing to the same extent as all other housing recipients and applicants and no evidence of battering or extreme cruelty shall be requested or collected.8 No proration shall be applied to VAWA self-petitioners.
+VAWA self-petitioners also receive the full range of protections available to any other victim of domestic violence, sexual assault, stalking or dating violence in house guaranteed by VAWA.9

-When housing providers receive verification from DHS regarding a battered immigrant's I -130 visa applicant, housing providers will need to determine whether the applicant has been "battered or subjected to extreme cruelty."
-Eligibility for housing benefits for battered immigrants with I-130 visa applications requires both:
+When housing providers receive verification from DHS regarding a battered immigrant's I -130 visa application, housing providers will need to determine whether the applicant has been "battered or subjected to extreme cruelty."
+Eligibility for housing benefits for battered immigrants with I-130 visa applications requires both: 10

-- DHS verification of the I-130 and - Evidence of battering or extreme cruelty
+- DHS verification of the I-130 and - Evidence of battering or extreme cruelty11